Highsnobiety

 Pas Normal Studios has long been perfecting the art of cycling gear.
 However, its debut collaboration with JJJJound shows appreciation for a different, more traditional form of art.

-This meeting between a Canadian master of minimalism and a Copenhagen-based technical cycling label results in a highly engineered, aerodynamic race-fit jersey decorated with a sublimation print of Claude Monet’s Impressionist painting The Poppy Field near Argenteuil.
+This meeting between Canada's master of minimalism and Copenhagen's technical cycling label results in a highly engineered, aerodynamic race-fit jersey decorated with a sublimation print of Claude Monet’s Impressionist painting The Poppy Field near Argenteuil.

 The reason for JJJJound and Pas combining Victorian-era art with state-of-the-art racing gear?
 It's all about contrast, according to the two brands.

-“JJJJound is super rooted in the city lifestyle," explains Justin R. Saunders, founder of JJJJound, in a short email exchange.
+“JJJJound is super rooted in the city lifestyle," explains Justin R. Saunders, founder of JJJJound, in a short email exchange with Highsnobiety.
 "There’s something compelling about placing a countryside image, like a Monet, in a city setting, like on the back of someone riding through traffic on a bike.”

 Your Highsnobiety privacy settings have blocked this Instagram post.

-The graphic Monet jersey is the hero item in JJJJound and Pas’ first collection, arriving alongside a matching bottle and a range of men’s and women’s racing gear that’s more minimally decorated.
+The graphic Monet jersey is the key item in JJJJound and Pas’ first collaborative collection, arriving alongside a matching bottle and a range of men’s and women’s racing gear that’s more minimally decorated.

 Your Highsnobiety privacy settings have blocked this Instagram post.

-“We chose to build this collaboration capsule on our cornerstone, which is the Mechanism collection,” Karl-Oskar Olsen, creative director and co-founder of Pas Normal Studios, tells Highsnobiety.
+“We chose to build this collaboration capsule on our cornerstone, which is the Mechanism collection,” Karl-Oskar Olsen, creative director and co-founder of Pas Normal Studios, says.

 “It’s race-fit, handcrafted in Italy, and made with carefully selected technical fabrics that support an aggressive riding position on the bike.
 It is also designed for high-paced training and racing and aims to deliver performance on the days that matter the most, now with a new visual expression.”